neuron4/daniellerch.github.io/_posts/2000-01-01-how_not_stego.md

 ```

 The same method can be used using different file formats which could be images or not.
 For example, you can do this with PNG, JPEG and others.

+Other naive technique consist on __hiding information into the alpha channel__.